msant77/ng-apple-contacts/README.md

     - [x] support delete
     - [x] support update
     - [x] support new
-- [ ] create the contact-list component and use it from app-component
+- [x] create the contact component and use it from app-component
   - [x] load inside app.component to test JSON loading
   - [x] group by last name first letter and load the menu
-  - [ ] create structure and feed Main List Subject
-  - [ ] remove grouping by js array reduce and start using rxjs group by at the Contact Service
-  - [ ] refactor contact-list to its own component
-- [ ] create the contact-details component and its routes to be called from
-- [ ] feed the main Subject which whatever changes occur with the list items
-- [ ] Review the entire code and remove the comments related to angular CLI generated code
+- [x] Review the entire code and remove the comments related to angular CLI generated code
-- [-] keep linting
+- [x] keep linting
-- [-] update README.md file
+- [x] update README.md file
+- [ ] use Subject to deal with changes
 - [ ] add more tests